Showing Collections: 1 - 6 of 6

 Abstract Correspondence and related materials documenting exhibition planning and scheduling, loan arrangements, and promotional materials of the Northwestern University Department of Art's Centennial Loan Exhibition of Modern Painting.

-Abstract The records of the Department of Art, comprising four boxes, are arranged in five subseries: correspondence, personnel files, departmental administrative files, student records and departmental financial records.
+Abstract The records of Northwestern University's Department of Art, contained in four boxes, are arranged in five subseries: correspondence, personnel files, departmental administrative files, student records and departmental financial records.
+The original collection covers the years 1956-1971; an addition extends covedrage in some areas back to 1941.

 Abstract This series is comprised of two scrapbooks, both of which include clippings, leaflets, and press releases pertaining to departmental activities, faculty, and students.
 The first scrapbook spans the years from 1946 to 1951 and the second dates from 1951 to 1959.